gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 ## Learn how to move your beneficiary participant account and your existing TSP account

-You can move your beneficiary participant account (BPA) into your existing employee or uniformed services TSP account by completing [Form TSP-90](javascript:void(0)), _Withdrawal Request for Beneficiary Participants_.
+You can move your beneficiary participant account (BPA) into your existing employee or uniformed services TSP account by completing [Withdrawal Request for Beneficiary Participants](javascript:void(0)), _Form TSP-90_.
 The money you move will be treated as an employee contribution, but it will not be subject to the Internal Revenue Code (IRC) annual elective deferral limit.
 (See the instructions on Form TSP-90 for more information on combining accounts.)

 In general, once you combine your BPA with your existing TSP account, your BPA money will be subject to the rules that govern the account to which it was moved.